 Skip to main content

-Practical Manual of Companies 2020.
+Practical Manual for Companies 2020.

 General aspects of increased limits.
 Examples

-In relation to these increased limits, the provisions of article 39 of the LIS must be taken into account, which establishes that the amount of the deductions applied in the tax period, may not jointly exceed 25 percent of the full quota reduced by the deductions to avoid international double taxation and bonuses.
-However, the limit will be raised to 50 percent when the amount of the deduction provided for in article 35 of the LIS, which corresponds to expenses and investments made in the tax period itself, exceeds 10 percent of the full tax, reduced by deductions to avoid international double taxation and bonuses.
+In relation to these increased limits, the provisions of article 39 of the LIS must be taken into account, which establishes that the amount of the deductions applied in the tax period, may not jointly exceed 25 percent of the total quota reduced by the deductions to avoid international double taxation and bonuses.
+However, the limit will be raised to 50 percent when the amount of the deduction provided for in article 35 of the LIS, which corresponds to expenses and investments made in the tax period itself, exceeds 10 percent of the total amount, reduced by deductions to avoid international double taxation and bonuses.

 Therefore: